-Houston is a vibrant and diverse city that boasts year round sunshine, friendly people, great food, excellent schools and tons of things to do with the kids.
+Houston is a vibrant and diverse city that boasts year-round sunshine, friendly people, great food, and excellent schools.
+There are also tons of things to do in Houston with kids.
 The best time to visit is between late September and early June when the blazing heat and humidity are relatively low.
-Here are just ten of our favorite things to do in Houston with kids…
+Here are just some of our favorite things to do with kids in Houston.

 The Houston Zoo is also located within Hermann Park.
 It boasts more than 6000 animals as well as a carousel, petting zoo, playground, daily performances for the kids and the opportunity to feed the giraffes.